Dzsek/pretense/README.md

 Before being able to complete a mission you will need to accept it.
 This can only be done while landed and stationary at a friendly zone.

-To accept a mission, create a marker anywhere on the map and set its text to `accept:code` where code will be your `4 digit code` as written on the mission board. *ex. accept:1234*
+To accept a mission, you can either dial it in using the `Other->Missions->Dial Code` option in the radio menu, or create a marker anywhere on the map and set its text to `accept:code` where code will be your `4 digit code` as written on the mission board. *ex. accept:1234*

 If the code was for a valid mission, this mission will now be assigned to you, and it will be removed from the mission board.
 The mission will now enter the `prepping` phase.